-If you have the ability to love a child and to make a lifelong commitment, then you already meet the basic requirements to adopt.
-In addition, in order to adopt through the Florida Baptist Children’s Homes we require that you be a professing Christian, be active in a local Christian church, and follow a lifestyle that is consistent with the Christian faith.
-This determination will be evaluated according to the Word of God, the Baptist Faith and Message, and the judgment of those tasked with this responsibility within our organization.
+If you have the ability to love a child and to make a lifelong commitment, then you already meet a basic requirement to adopt.
+In addition, to adopt through the Florida Baptist Children’s Homes, we are looking for individuals who have a relationship with Jesus Christ and are active in a local Evangelical church.

 What are the steps to adopting?

 - Complete the application process and be approved.